projectatomic/atomic-site/source/blog/2016-04-07-developing-with-mesos-marathon.md

 #### Deploy a Flask + Redis based page visit counter app

-This is an atomicapp based on Nulecule specification.
-This is a 2-tier application based on Flask and redis.
+This is an atomic app based on the Nulecule specification that creates a 2-tier application based on Flask and Redis.
 Every time you access the web page, a message is displayed which indicates the number of times the web page was accessed.
 And this counter is incremented upon each access.